AndrewJBateman/ionic-angular-imagecrop/README.md

 ## :books: General info

 * Uses the Cordova camera plugin, improved with the Ionic-native camera plugin.
-For developement, a jpg image is used instead of the camera image.
+* This is for development, a jpg image is used instead of the camera image.

 ## :camera: Screenshots